tc39/proposal-function-implementation-hiding/README.md

 * It is backward-compatible, allowing easy deployment of code that makes a best-effort to hide its implementation. `"hide implementation"` will be a no-op in engines that do not implement this proposal.
 * It is lexical, thus allowing tooling to easily and statically determine whether a function's implementation is hidden.
 For example, an inliner would know it should not inline an implementation-hidden function into an implementation-exposed function.

-Notably, this proposal also introduces a directive prologue for class bodies, where they did not previously exist (presumably since they are always strict and `"use strict"` was the only meaningful built-in directive).

 ## Rejected alternatives

-### A one-time hiding method
+### A one-time hiding function

-In this alternative, functions get a new method, `f.hide()`, which permanently hides the function's implementation details from `Function.prototype.toString` and `Error.prototype.stack`.
+In this alternative, we introduce new functions such as `Error.hideFromStackTraces` or `Function.prototype.hideImplementation`, which permanently opt the functions into one of the new hidden behaviours.
 You'd use it like so:

 ```js
 function foo() {